Superradiant detection of microscopic optical dipolar interactions

-We first investigate dynamics of superradiant emission associated with $S^+({\bf k}_s)$ spin-wave excitations.
-For this purpose, after the $S^+({\bf k}_p)$ spin-wave generation (and after a $\Delta t_1\approx 0.2$~ns interval, Fig.~\ref{figSetup}(e)), we only apply the first ${\bf k}\rightarrow {\bf k}-2{\bf k}_c$ shift, and record the resulting superradiant emission along ${\bf k}_s$ afterward.
-Typical results of $I_{{\bf k}_s}(t)$ are given in Fig.~\ref{figureSR}.
-The measurement results are compared with CDM simulations (Appendix~\ref{Appendix:hybrid}, MBE simulations produce essentially identical initial decay dynamics, as in Fig.~\ref{figPrinciple}(e)).
-As detailed in the Appendix~\ref{Appendix:Image}, here $\overline{\rm OD}(\hat {\bf k}_s)$ is estimated from absorption imaging measurements (Appendix~\ref{Appendix:Image},\ref{Appendix:DataAnalysis}).
-It is known that the $I_{{\bf k}_s}$ superradiance signal deviates from the decay of the spin wave itself as a result of small-angle diffraction that reshapes the superradiance profile~\cite{Cottier2018,He2020b}.
-The reshaping effect generally leads to a more rapid initial decay of $I_{{\bf k}_s}$, which is followed by a non-exponential tail.
-The excellent agreement between experimental curves and CDM simulations, with no freely adjustable parameters, suggests the accuracy of our measurements.
+We first investigate dynamics of superradiant emission associated with the phase-matched $S^+({\bf k})$ spin wave.
+For this purpose, the atoms are allowed to evolve freely after the $S^+({\bf k})$ spin-wave preparation (The ``I'' interval in Fig.~\ref{figPrinciple}f with long enough $\Delta t_2$.).
+Typical $I_{{\bf k}}(t)$ are given in Fig.~\ref{figureSR}a,b collected from type ``A'', ``C'' samples over the same number of measurement repetitions under otherwise nearly identical experimental conditions~\cite{suppInfo}.
+The relative amplitudes of the superradiance signals are therefore decided by the atomic number $N$ and the optical depth $\overline{\rm OD}$~\cite{He2020b}.
+It is known that the $I_{{\bf k}}(t)$ superradiance signal deviates from the decay of the spin wave itself as a result of small-angle diffraction that reshapes the superradiance profile~\cite{Cottier2018,He2020b}.
+The reshaping effect generally leads to a rapid initial decay of $I_{{\bf k}}(t)$, beyond the $(1+\overline{\rm OD}({\bf k})/4)\Gamma_e$ rate for $O_{{\bf k}}(t)$, followed by a non-exponential tail.
+The accuracy of the $I_{{\bf k}}$ measurements is confirmed by both CDM and MBE simulations that reproduce the non-trivial collective dynamics, with {\it no freely adjustable parameters}~\cite{suppInfo}.
+The tiny difference between the CDM and MBE predictions, originating from the microscopic interaction captured by CDM, is hardly visible in Fig.~\ref{figureSR} and impossible to distinguish through the $I_{{\bf k}}(t)$ measurements in presence of such collective dynamics background.

-From numerical simulations we find the initial decay rate for the superradiant intensity $I_{\bf k}(t)$ should approximately follow $\tilde \Gamma_{{\bf k}}=(1+\kappa\overline{\rm OD}(\hat {\bf k}))\Gamma_e$ with $\kappa\approx 0.34$ for the Gaussian shaped sample.
-This scaling was studied more carefully in Ref.~\cite{He2020b}.
-Here the scaling is precisely confirmed with measurements using samples with a larger range of $\overline{\rm OD}(\hat {\bf k}_s)$.
-As illustrated in Fig.~\ref{figureSR}(c), the initial decay rates retrieved from measurements of type ``A'' and ``B'' samples follow closely the prediction $(1+0.34\overline{\rm OD}(\hat {\bf k}_s))$, without freely adjustable parameters.
-These results also confirm, albeit indirectly, the MBE-predicted $\overline{\Gamma}_{{\bf k}_s}=(1+\overline{\rm OD}(\hat {\bf k}_s)/4)\Gamma_e$ scaling of phase-matched spin-wave initial decay (Eq.~(\ref{EquSr})).
-However, the tiny difference between the CDM and MBE predictions, as illustrated in Fig.~\ref{figPrinciple}(c), is difficult to distinguish experimentally.